Science-based Diplomacy

 Stakeholder Type

-"Science-based Diplomacy” is based on computational social sciences, mathematics, optimisation theory or behavioural research and covers different emerging fields of research, such as computational diplomacy and negotiation engineering.
+The “Scientification of Diplomacy” is based on interdisciplinary work between global governance, international relations, international law, computational social sciences, mathematics, optimisation theory and behavioural research.
+It covers different emerging fields of research, such as Computational diplomacy and Negotiation engineering.

 Computational Diplomacy, for one, is concerned with our emerging ability to map the landscape of international relations, to gather and analyse data on unprecedented scales and to simulate potential outcomes.
 This has transformational potential for diplomatic activity.
-For instance, efforts have already begun to plot the networks of influence between actors on an international scale and to use artificial intelligence to mine the large databases of texts relating to historical negotiations.
-As such, Computational Diplomacy is revealing not only the complexity of modern international relations but the potential knock-on effects of future actions.
+For instance, efforts have already begun to plot the networks of influence between actors on an international scale and to use artificial intelligence to mine the large databases of texts relating to historical negotiations and international organisations.
+As such, Computational Diplomacy is revealing not only the complexity of modern international relations but the potential knock-on effects of future actions, giving opportunities to favour the emergence of desired outcomes.
 It also allows actors to better understand the history of negotiations, how changes in language reveal movements in position and to reduce uncertainty in formulating plans.

 Negotiation Engineering, on the other hand, is a solution-oriented approach to negotiation problems that uses quantitative methods in a heuristic way to find an adequate solution.
-In doing so, it particularly draws on the decomposition and the formalisation of the problem(s) at hand and the heuristic application of mathematical methods, such as game theory and mathematical optimisation.
-This way, it can de-emotionalise negotiation problems and allow for resolutions of more complex real-world issues.
+The approach draws on breaking down and formalising the problem(s) at hand and on the heuristic application of mathematical methods such as game theory and mathematical optimisation.
+In this way, it can contribute to recognising feelings and better managing them during the negotiation process, as well as allowing for resolutions of more complex real-world issues.

 Emerging Topic: